 ELL students come from various backgrounds and have a variety of experiences.
 Unfortunately, one assumption that comes with an ELL student is that the student comes from poverty and cannot learn advanced academic concepts or that they do not like school.
 This, in fact, cannot be further from the truth for some as many ELL students arrived in the United States to pursue goals and dreams that would not be attainable without a proper education.
 Leaving the assumptions at the door could eventually lead to educators untapping potential in all of their students.

 Learn about their culture

 The culture of an ELL student student can help provide real-world examples during STEM lessons.
 For example, rural Mexicans have experience with fields and livestock crops, or with chores such as cooking and inventory of goods.
-The skills are most definitely STEM-oriented and can assist in supporting examples of chemistry and biology.
+The skills are STEM-oriented and can assist in supporting examples of chemistry and biology.
 In addition, students, whether or not they are ELL, can grasp scientific concepts better when they can associate it with something familiar.

 Setting up the classroom for learning can be a challenge whether or not you have an ELL student.
 Having a more flexible classroom setup for lessons can be more engaging, fun, and increase student inquiry and understanding.
 Using a variety of formats such as individual, small-group, and whole-class helps students learn, and can help ELL students by allowing them to construct knowledge through listening and engaging in instruction.

 In addition to classroom setup, getting students more hands-on in the classroom helps students work together to solve problems, apply them to real-world situations, create connections to STEM careers, and more.
 ELL students and STEM education can sometimes be a challenge, but with some thought and planning these students can reach their full potential.

 Learn more about the STEMscopes Suite and unlock the key to engaging your students.